heavysixer/d4/README.rst

 ::

-  // Mixing in a new feature for a chart var columnChart = window.d4.columnChart()
+  // Mixing feature in or out of a chart var columnChart = window.d4.columnChart()
-    .margin({
-      top: 15,
-      right: 10,
-      bottom: 30,
-      left: 0
-    })
+    .mixout('yAxis')
     .mixin({
       'grid': d4.features.grid
     }, 0)